codeitnav/React/info.md

 1. react-dom : used for web dev
 2. react-native : used for app dev

+--> Metadata : data that provides info about other data
+               In other words, metadata is a set of attributes or descriptive information about a particular piece of data, such as a file, a document, or a project.

+--> The package.json file also lists the dependencies required by your project.
+--> Dependencies are libraries or modules that your project relies on to function properly.

 in package.json, dev-dependecies : used only for development purposes
                                    they are not sent to the client